openvinotoolkit/openvino/src/plugins/intel_gpu/docs/simplified_workflow.md

-# GPU plugin workflow
+# GPU Plugin Workflow

-The simplified workflow in the GPU plugin is shown on the picture below (click on image for higher resolution):
+The simplified workflow in the GPU plugin is shown in the diagram below (click it for higher resolution):

 ```mermaid
 classDiagram